-Gain leadership experience and a wealth of skills that look great on any resumé.
-As an added bonus, we are excited to offer a variety of tailored Learning Peer Awards each term for outstanding performance (ranging from $100 to $500), personal and professional development opportunities, exciting swag, social events and a valuable volunteer leadership experience for job, school or award applications.
+Gain volunteer leadership experience and a wealth of skills that will stand out on any resumé.
+As an added bonus, we are excited to offer a variety of tailored Learning Peer Awards each term for outstanding performance (ranging from $100 to $500), personal and professional development opportunities, great swag and social events.

 Looking for help this semester?
 Be sure to take advantage of subject specific help rooms and professor office hours.
 Consider setting up your own study group or try out our study skill workshops and appointments with Writing and Learning Strategists.